fallen-icarus/cardano-swaps/README.md

 ### If there is one two-way swap UTxO with 1000 DJED and there are 10 users trying to use 100 DJED each, isn't this still a concurrency issue despite having enough liquidity?

-Yes, this is a concurrency bottleneck but no, this is not an issue.
-This is the perfect niche for businesses to build on top of Cardano-Swaps.
-Historically, whenever there is a risk that users don't want to carry, a business can form to carry that risk instead, for a price.
-Insurance is one such example.
-The same scenario applies here.
+Yes, this is a concurrency bottleneck but no, this is not an issue. *Cardano-Swaps addresses these bottlenecks by natively supporting a healthy fee market.*

-Imagine a slightly simpler example: Alice has a 100 DJED swap available while Mike and Charlie both want 50 DJED from it.
+Imagine a slightly simpler example: Alice has a 100 DJED swap available for ADA at 1:1, and Mike and Charlie both want 50 DJED from it.
 No liquidity bottleneck here, just a concurrency bottleneck.
 If Mike and Charlie do not want to deal with the concurrency bottleneck, they can pay arbitragers to execute the swaps for them.
 Here is how it would work:

-- Both Mike and Charlie create one-way swaps with prices so that, if executed against Alice's swap, Mike and Charlie would each get 49 DJED and whoever executes their swaps gets to keep the other 1 DJED per swap.
-These swaps are effectively saying: "I'll pay you 1 DJED to execute this swap for me."
+- Both Mike and Charlie create one-way swaps for 50.2 ADA -> 50 DJED (a price of about 0.99 DJED per ADA).
+If executed against Alice's swap, Mike and Charlie would each get 50 DJED and whoever executes their swaps gets to keep the other 0.2 ADA per swap.
+These swaps are effectively saying: "I'll pay you 0.2 ADA to execute this swap for me."
-- Sarah, an arbitrager, can see all three swaps and executes them, keeping the 2 DJED arbitrage (1 DJED from each swap).
+- Sarah, an arbitrager, can see all three swaps and executes them, keeping the 0.4 ADA arbitrage (0.2 ADA from Mike's swap and 0.2 ADA from Charlie's swap).
+After the 0.2 ADA transaction fee, she pockets the remaining 0.2 ADA.

 In other words, Mike and Charlie deliberately create an arbitrage opportunity so that arbitragers will want to execute their swaps.
-If Charlie really needs his swap executed ASAP, he can set his price so that he gets 48 DJED and the arbitrager gets 2 DJED for executing his swap.
+If Charlie really needs his swap executed ASAP, he can configure his swap so that he gets 50 DJED and the arbitrager gets 0.5 ADA for executing his swap.
 Basically, the more attractive the buyer makes the arbitrage opportunity, the more arbitragers will compete for it and the faster their swap will be converted.
-In this scenario, neither Mike nor Charlie experience a concurrency bottleneck.
-The arbitragers competing for their swaps are the ones experiencing the concurrency bottleneck, and they are paid accordingly for taking on this risk.

-Users can think of this approach as creating a limit order just below the market price so that it is immediately executed; the further the order is set below the market price, the faster it will be executed.
-Users can decide for themselves how much they are willing to pay for a quick execution and set their prices accordingly.
+From the perspective of the arbitragers, the only cost to them is the transaction fee which scales very slowly relative to the number of swaps in the transaction (14 swaps costs about 1.5 ADA).
+Combine this with the fact that these transactions are risk free for arbitragers (a failed transaction is no cost to the arbitrager) and you end up with very healthy incentives for arbitragers to *want* to do this and satisfy as many users as possible with each transaction.
+The risk free nature means arbitragers would even be willing to do this for small profits like 0.2 ADA.
+Being an arbitrager is fully permissionless so anyone can start generating income this way.

+These incentives are how Cardano-Swaps natively creates a fee market.
+It is effectively no different than paying a larger transaction fee to ensure your transaction gets into the next block.
+Furthermore, since users must explicitly set their prices which are trustlessly enforced, abuse by arbitragers is simply not possible.

-In the endgame, most users will not be competing for swaps - arbitragers and other businesses will be.
+As this scenario shows, most users will likely not be competing for swaps - arbitragers and other businesses will be.
 Most users will create orders via swap UTxOs that are then swept by these businesses.
-In this scenario, there is zero concurrency problem for the end user.
+This results in there being zero concurrency problem for the end user.

 When it comes to creating a decentralized economy, not every feature needs to be directly enabled by the DApp.
 Some features can, and should, be left to the market to fill.